2018 British Columbia electoral reform referendum

 A referendum on electoral reform took place by mail-in ballot between October 22 and December 7, 2018, in the Canadian province of British Columbia.
-61.3 percent of voters supported maintaining the first-past-the-post voting system rather than switching to a proportional representation voting system, which was supported by 38.7 percent of voters.
+61.3% of voters supported maintaining the first-past-the-post voting system rather than switching to a proportional representation voting system, which was supported by 38.7% of voters.
 This was British Columbia's third referendum on electoral reform, following ones in 2005 and 2009.

 Voters were asked two questions: first, what electoral system should be used to determine election results—the existing first-past-the-post (FPTP) system or a proportional representation (PR) system; and second, what type of proportional voting system should be used if PR were chosen.
 In the second question, voters were asked to rank three proportional representation voting systems: dual-member proportional representation, mixed-member proportional representation, and rural–urban proportional representation.

 The referendum fulfilled an election commitment by the British Columbia New Democratic Party (NDP) during the 2017 election.
 Their platform promised a referendum and that the government would actively campaign for electoral reform.
 Results were released by Elections BC on December 20, 2018.

 Background

 BC has a long history of changing its electoral system.
-For BC's first election in 1871, the majority of ridings were elected using an "at large" system.
-This is the way city councillors are elected in BC to this day: a voter gets as many votes as there were people to be elected in the riding.
+For BC's first election in 1871, the majority of ridings were elected using an "at large" system (multi-seat districts using plurality block voting).
+This is the way city councillors are elected in BC to this day: a voter gets as many votes as there are seats to be filled in the riding.
+Outside the multi-seat districts, seats were filled through first-past-the-post voting.

 Over its history, BC modified its electoral system at least 15 times without a referendum.
-It previously used an alternative voting system in the 1952 provincial election before abolishing it and reestablishing the previous mix of "at large" and first-past-the-post.
-The first BC election done entirely under first-past-the-post came in 1991, after the last "at-large" voting districts had been abolished.
-The multi-member at-large ridings were abolished after the 1986 election due to a Supreme Court of Canada ruling that found them unconstitutional.
+These reforms usually changed the number of seats or districts, but there have been changes to the voting system used as well.
+From the start, BC used a mixed system of block voting and FPTP, then it used the alternative voting system (in both single- and multi-seat districts) in the 1952 provincial election, then it reestablished the previous mix of "at-large" (block voting) and first-past-the-post voting.
+FPTP was brought into use across the province in 1991, after the last "at-large" (multi-member) voting districts were abolished due to a Supreme Court of Canada ruling that found them unconstitutional.